bryndrury/3DEngine/README.md

 You can find the latest version of SDL on its website: https://www.libsdl.org/

-If you're interested in doing something similar I cannot recommend javidx9's videos enough they are fantastic.
+If you're interested in doing something similar I cannot recommend javidx9's videos enough, they are fantastic.